vadamov/TollChecker/README.md

 This project was developed as a practice exercise to explore the capabilities of Selenium WebDriver for automating web interactions and to practice writing automated tests with TestNG.
 It’s a great example of how to use these tools for web testing, though it is not intended for production use.

+**Performance**

+TollChecker is optimized for performance, handling a large number of checks and number plates with impressive speed.

 **Prerequisites**
 **Java JDK 17**: Ensure you have Java Development Kit 17 installed.